Team17

-Team17 Group plc is a British video game developer and publisher based in Wakefield, England.
+Team 17 Digital Limited (Team17) is a British video game developer and publisher based in Wakefield, England.
 The venture was created in December 1990 through the merger of British publisher 17-Bit Software and Swedish developer Team 7.
 At the time, the two companies consisted of and were led by Michael Robinson, Martyn Brown and Debbie Bestwick, and Andreas Tadic, Rico Holmes and Peter Tuleby, respectively.
-Bestwick later became and presently serves as Team17's chief executive officer.
+Bestwick later became Team17's chief executive officer until 1 January 2024.
 After their first game, Full Contact (1991) for the Amiga, the studio followed up with multiple number-one releases on that platform and saw major success with Andy Davidson's Worms in 1995, the resulting franchise of which still remains as the company's primary development output, having developed over 20 entries in it.